 Cardan-shaft coupled machines

-Many people incorrectly believe that cardan-shaft-coupled machines do not need to be aligned as well.
+Many people wrongly believe that cardan-shaft-coupled machines do not need to be aligned as accurately.
 But an angular error in these machines causes a non-linear motion, which causes forces and vibrations in bearings, couplings and seals.
 In other words, shortens the service life.
 Make sure, therefore, that these types of machines are aligned correctly.